gazebosim/gz-fuel-tools/tutorials/02_configuration.md

 The `gz fuel configure` CLI will walk you through the process of creating a `~/.gz/fuel/config.yaml` file.
 Just run the following command, and answer the prompts.
-Note that this command will replace your existing `~/.gz/fuel/config.yaml` if you choose to save at the last step.
+Note that this command will replace your existing `~/.gz/fuel/config.yaml` if you choose to save on the last step.

 ```
 gz fuel configure